 Since school started the following Monday, I rushed home to frantically look for 'A is for Apple Lesson Plans'.
 I found a few cute books, threw together some ideas and completely winged my first week of teaching preschool.
 It worked out surprisingly well.
 I spent that whole first year putting together ideas for each of the theme ideas I had been given.
 Those ideas lived in a messy notebook of chicken-scratched notes.
 For those of you that know me, you know that wasn't going to work for me long term, so I started developing a complete and holistic preschool curriculum for my own classroom.

 How was edlah curriculum developed?

-I started with that notebook of chicken-scratched notes.
+That first year, I started with that notebook of chicken-scratched notes.
 I spent countless evenings, weekends, and the whole next summer organizing those notes and all of the random printable resources I had frantically designed as I survived that first year.

 That second year I spent my teaching hours trying out and perfecting my ideas.
 I spent my afternoons, evenings and weekends creating more printable resources, games, newsletters, and more.

 By the time I started my third year I had developed a solid preschool curriculum.
 It was an exciting time for me!
-I started small selling pieces of my curriculum on TeachersPayTeachers to support my addiction to buying adorable graphics (I'm a bit obsessed with adorable graphics).
+I started small selling pieces of my curriculum on TeachersPayTeachers to support my addiction to buying adorable clipart (I'm a bit obsessed with adorable graphics).
 I received a ton of requests to bundle my resources and sell them along with my lesson plans as a curriculum.
 So I eventually did and wow...
 It took off!

 I had no idea it was such a need for other preschool teachers and homeschooling parents too!
 I love that I'm able to share this curriculum and all of these resources that I have poured so much of myself into.
-I would have never guessed that I'd be able to help teachers and parents all over the world!
+I would have never guessed that I'd be able to help teachers and parents like you from all over the world!

 Who are we?